kagapitova/L2-Music-player/README.md

 # L2-Music-player

-Implementation of Music-player with a simple equalizer on CSS and JS.
-Additionally added a demo of wavesurfer.js.
+Implementation of Music-player with a simple equalizer on CSS and JS and added a wavesurfer.js visual.

 ## Deploymant